Contact Career Development

 - Download Experiential Learning Checklist (PDF)

-- Download the Experiential Learning / Internship Registration Form (PDF)
+- Download & Complete the Experiential Learning / Internship Learning Agreement (Word Doc)

-- Download and complete the Time Log (Excel Form) to the track hours for your work experience
+- Download and complete the Time Log (Excel Form) to track hours for your work experience

 At the conclusion of the internship or experiential learning experience, all completed paperwork must be submitted to the faculty mentor including: